Dadagiri Unlimited: Bapi Bari Ja 1

 In season 3, it was named as Quick or Quack.
 In the second half of season 7, this round was called Full Toss giving importance to bowlers also with batsmen.

+This round is discontinued from season 11.

 Bapi Bari Ja 2

 The remaining duo is head-to-head in this final obstacle to victory.
 The contestants are told to choose from six subjects alternatively, from which they will be asked questions.
 Similar to the Bouncer round, one can challenge the other.
 If they decide to challenge in this round, their answers are kept unknown to each other until they have finalized them.

 In season 8, participant could take help from the Captain's Squad but the challenger could not.

 In season 9, participant can choose how much runs they want for the question, it must be 6, 12, 18 or 24 points.
 If another challenges, he will get the points if he gets the correct answer and if he can't, he will negative markings.
 It is the same rule for the participant and the challenger in season 9.
 Taking help from Captain's Squad is no more available now.
 However, a 'Vaseline Clue' is given to the one who has the question.
 At first the challenger finalizes the answer then 'Dada' gives the one a help which aids to answer the question.
 Now each participant gets only one help in the whole round.

 Later in season 9, the number of topics is reduced to 4 from 6.
 In a special episode, the 4 participants having the most number of points get their own questions 1 each.
 But everyone irrespective of greatest or least score can challenge the question.

 Again, there will be a step up chance consisting of 4 and 6 runs question if any contestant reaches to 90 to 99 runs available from season 2.

 The contestant who has scored more runs wins the game.

 In season 3 'Bapi Bari Ja' round was renamed as 'Check Mate' round, in season 4 it was again named as 'Bapi Bari Ja'.